What is MongoDB?

 Dramatically lower total cost of ownership

 With MongoDB, you can build applications that were never possible with traditional relational databases.
 Here's how.

-- Long-Term Commitment.
-MongoDB Inc and the MongoDB ecosystem stand behind the world's fastest-growing database.
-8M+ downloads.
-1,000+ customers including 30 of the Fortune 100.
-Over 650 partners.
-Greater venture capital funding than any other database in history.
+Long-Term Commitment.
+MongoDB Inc. and the MongoDB ecosystem stand behind the world's fastest-growing database: 30M+ downloads, 4,900+ customers and over 1,000 partners.
 You can be sure your investment is protected.

 Want to go deeper into MongoDB's technology?
 Then read on for key highlights, or download our detailed Architecture Guide.

 This section covers 3 topics: Multimodel Architecture, Data as Documents, Dynamic Schemas with Data Governance

 MongoDB uniquely allows users to mix and match multiple storage engines within a single deployment.
 This flexibility provides a more simple and reliable approach to meeting diverse application needs for data.
 Traditionally, multiple database technologies would need to be managed to meet these needs, with complex, custom integration code to move data between the technologies, and to ensure consistent, secure access.
 With MongoDB’s flexible storage architecture, the database automatically manages the movement of data between storage engine technologies using native replication.